Medically reviewed by Kaci Durbin, MD. Last updated on Mar 8, 2021.

 What other drugs will affect CellCept?

 Tell your doctor about all your current medicines.
-Many drugs can interact with CellCept, especially:
+Many drugs can interact with mycophenolate mofetil, especially:

-This list is not complete and many other drugs may affect CellCept.
+This list is not complete and many Other drugs may interact with mycophenolate mofetil.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.

 More about CellCept (mycophenolate mofetil)